ahmetcan-7/adidas-clone/README.md

 # pure-css
-# pure-js but only used a library to give an affect
+# pure-js but I only used a library to give an affect